thecatkitty/adois/README.md

 You'll need OpenWatcom `BIN` (eg. `BINNT64` and `BINNT`) in your path.
 Also, wizard build doesn't work with the latest CMake release (3.17.2), so putting CMake dev build `bin` directory in PATH is needed too.

-`INCLUDE` environment variable should point ti OpenWatcom `H` directory.
+`INCLUDE` environment variable should point to OpenWatcom `H` directory.

 Building on Windows
 ------------------